 2009 ➤ How three wizards met at the same crossroad in time

 ◼ THE REACTIONS TO MY ARTICLE LINKED ABOVE have been mildly shocking since it was published in OMM, the respected music magazine of the world’s oldest Sunday newspaper, The Observer.
-It appeared in October, a week before Spandau Ballet, the reunited house-band of the Blitz club, embarked in their UK tour and it tells the story of their genesis as one aspect of a fertile youth movement that rejuvenated all of British pop music for the 1980s.
+It appeared in October, a week before Spandau Ballet, the newly-reunited house-band of the 80s Blitz Club, embarked in their UK tour and it tells the story of their genesis as one aspect of a fertile youth movement that rejuvenated all of British pop music for the 1980s.

 Why am I surprised that people have been surprised to discover the concerted power wielded by the so-called Blitz Kids in 1980 and after?

 ◼ “The impact of that article within the music industry has been unbelievable,” said one major mover in the business.

 ◼ “I didn’t know any of that!” declared a newspaper executive I respect, who was a young music fan in the Eighties.
 He amazed me.